 What are the key changes?

-One of the Government's stated aims in relation to the Bill is to 'embed transparency throughout UK Public Procurement', and notices are a key element of this aim.
-The Procurement Bill contains a range of new notices, that will be published centrally, and cover the full procurement lifecycle, from planning to contract expiry.
+One of the Government's stated aims in relation to the Procurement Act 2023 (the Act) is to 'embed transparency throughout UK Public Procurement', and notices are a key element of this aim.
+The Act contains a range of new notices, that will be published centrally, and cover the full procurement lifecycle, from planning to contract expiry.

-This update summarises the changes to the "noticing regime" and what public bodies and suppliers will need to know before the changes are introduced.
+This update summarises the changes to the "noticing regime" and what public bodies and suppliers need to know.

 Publication of contract opportunities and details of awards are an established part of a procurement process.
-However, the fundamental change to be introduced when the new Procurement Act takes effect is the expansion in notice publication requirements on public bodies.
+However, the fundamental change to be introduced by the Act is the expansion in notice publication requirements on public bodies.

 This increased scope is split into the following stages: